CS-3203-Group-F/calpal-backend/README.md

 # CalPal Backend

-This is the report the backend of the CalPal application, handling all logic and database interaction.
+This is the repo the backend of the CalPal application, handling all logic and database interaction.

 ## Getting Started